NatthanElias/python-http-server/README.md

 5. **Error Handling**

    - Test the server's responses to invalid inputs, missing headers, or unauthorized access by modifying the requests accordingly.

+### Testing Multithreading with `multithreaded_client.py`

+To validate the server's ability to handle multiple clients simultaneously, a multithreaded test script `multithreaded_client.py` is provided.
+This script simulates multiple clients connecting to the server at the same time.

+#### Steps to Run the Multithreading Test

+1. **Ensure the Server is Running**

+   - Start the server by running:

+     bash

+     python app.py

+   - The server should be listening on `localhost` at port `8080`.

+2. **Install Required Dependencies**

+   - The test script requires the `requests` library.
+Install it using:

+     bash

+     pip install requests

+3. **Run the Multithreading Test Script**

+   - Open a new terminal window.
+   - Navigate to the project directory.
+   - Execute the script:

+     bash

+     python multithreaded_client.py

+4. **Understand the Test Script Behavior**

+   - The script creates multiple threads (adjustable via `num_threads` variable).
+   - Each thread performs the following actions:
+     - Logs in to obtain a session key.
+     - Sends a **POST** request to `/arquivos` to create a new file unique to the thread.
+     - Sends a **GET** request to retrieve the file it just created.
+   - Outputs the status of each operation to the console.

+5. **Observe Server Logs**

+   - Monitor the server's console output to see how it handles multiple simultaneous connections.
+   - Verify that the server processes all requests correctly without errors.

+6. **Modify the Number of Threads (Optional)**

+   - You can increase or decrease the number of threads by changing the `num_threads` variable in `multithreaded_client.py`.
+   - This allows you to test the server under different levels of load.

+7. **Verify Data Integrity**

+   - After the test completes, use the **GET** `/arquivos` endpoint to list all files.
+   - Confirm that all files created by the threads are present and contain the correct content.

 ## Developers